stevenxchung/OMSCS-Notes/CS 6750 - HCI/CITI Training/CITI Training.md

 - What is the age of majority in the country where the research is taking place?
 - Do the parental permission and child assent processes reflect local norms?
 - Is there a local contact person?

+## International Studies

+When it comes in international studies researchers should reference the The _Council for International Organizations of Medical Sciences (CIOMS) International Ethical Guidelines for Health-related Research Involving Humans_ which reflect the changes, advances, and controversies that have marked biomedical research ethics in the last two decades